-This redemption feature is also likely to limit the market price of the Covered Bonds at any time when the Bank has the right to redeem them as provided in the preceding paragraph, as the market price at such time will generally not rise substantially above the price at which they can be redeemed.
+This redemption feature is also likely to limit the market price of an investment in the Covered Bonds at any time when the Issuer has the right to redeem them as provided in the preceding paragraph, as the market price at such time will generally not rise substantially above the price at which they can be redeemed.
 This might similarly be true in the period before such time when any relevant change in Applicable Law is yet to become effective.

-Settlement Currency - In certain circumstances, investors might need to open a bank account in the Specified Currency of their Covered Bonds, payment might be made in a currency other than as elected by a Covered Bondholder or the currency in which payment is made might affect the value of the Covered Bonds or such payment to the relevant Covered Bondholder
+Settlement Currency - In certain circumstances, investors might need to open a bank account in the Specified Currency of their Covered Bonds, payment might be made in a currency other than as elected by a Covered Bondholder or the currency in which payment is made might affect the value of an investment in the Covered Bonds or such payment to the relevant Covered Bondholder

-In the case of Turkish Lira-denominated Covered Bonds held other than through DTC, unless an election to receive payments in U.S. Dollars as provided in Condition 5.8 (U.S. Dollar Exchange and Payments on Turkish Lira-Denominated Covered Bonds held other than through DTC) is made, holders of such Covered Bonds might need to open and maintain a Turkish Lira-denominated bank account, and no assurance can be given that Covered Bondholders will be able to do so either inside or outside of Turkey.
+In the case of Turkish Lira-denominated Covered Bonds held other than through DTC, unless an election to receive payments in U.S. Dollars as provided in Condition 5.8 (U.S. Dollar Exchange and Payments on Turkish Lira-Denominated Covered Bonds held other than through DTC) is made, holders of such Covered Bonds would need to have or open (and maintain) a Turkish Lira-denominated bank account, and no assurance can be given that Covered Bondholders will be able to do so either inside or outside of Turkey.
 For so long as such Covered Bonds are in global form, any Covered Bondholder who does not maintain such a bank account will be unable to transfer Turkish Lira funds (whether from payments on, or the proceeds of any sale of, such Covered Bonds) from its account at a clearing system to which any such payment is made.